 Easy and convenient

 Ease of use is one big reason people prefer using robo advisors.
-There is usually no need to submit documents to a brokerage or fund manager when signing up for an account, or relay your instructions to an investment manager.
+You don’t actually need to research what to invest in, deal with the intricacies of the stock market, submit heaps of paperwork, or even execute the investments yourself.
 You can simply sign up online, create a profile and let the app do the rest.
-Some activities such as rebalancing can also be automated.

 Maintaining a diversified portfolio is essential to reducing risk, as you won’t go broke if one or two of your assets crashes and burns.
 Robo advisors operate like funds by offering a mix of assets, except that instead of human analysts managing the assets, it’s an algorithm doing the work.

 Of course, it’s not all rainbows and unicorns when it comes to robo advisors.
-There are a few disadvantages, such as the following.
+As you get more confident about investing, you’ll start noticing their limitations, such as the following:

 Inability to deviate from the algorithms

 With robo advisors, investment choices are only customisable up to a certain point, and cannot deviate from the algorithm’s parameters.
 So if you want full control over every single investment decision, robo advisors are probably not the best for you.